Rhetoric

 the process, students will learn how to interpret

-ideally, be taken during the junior year.
-This
+senior project and must be taken during the junior

 Prerequisites: FRT-101